riceissa/breathing/index.md

 # Is normal breathing universal?

 One of the weird things I discovered while using the CapnoTrainer is that the breathing style that brought CO~2~ levels up to normal in the most effortless way turned out to be what the Buteyko people have been saying all along: silent nasal breathing.
 This raises the question of whether there is some universally "optimal" breathing style that everyone should have, or if it's more of a preference (different people can have different breathing styles, but what matters is that your CO~2~ levels are normal and you don't have air hunger or other breathing issues).

+Peter Litchfield on the other hand says that it doesn't matter how you breathe -- you could even mouth breathe -- as long as your breathing habits are "functional" (by which I think he means your CO~2~ levels are at like 40\ mmHg).